-Karunia is one of kind in her village.
-She’s not one of kind because she was the first in the village to be born with Apert syndrome.
-And she’s not one of kind because she looks different than other little girls her age.
+Karunia is one of a kind in her village.
+She’s not one of a kind because she was the first in the village to be born with Apert syndrome.
+And she’s not one of a kind because she looks different than other little girls her age.

 She’s one of a kind because she and her family, without even knowing it, are teaching their community about acceptance and true beauty.

 Apert syndrome is a rare congenital disease that affects the structure of the skull and face, as well as the arms and legs.
 For Karunia, this meant she was born without fingers and toes.

 In her remote village of Bongkudai in North Sulawesi, East Indonesia, there are no resources to care for a child with Karunia’s condition.
 It’s understandable that her parents were uncertain how to handle the situation.

 A Protective Father